-If you are like most parents, you will start taking longer strolls as your baby becomes a toddler, and you'll spend more time at parks nearby.
+If you are like most parents, you will start taking more extended strolls as your baby becomes a toddler, and you'll spend more time at parks nearby.
 As your little one gets older, you may want to take in museums, the aquarium, or visit other baby-friendly venues that take you further from home.

 Mostly in Your Neighborhood?